Michelin Guide: Green stars

 In 2020, the Michelin Guide launched a sustainability emblem to symbolise excellence in sustainable gastronomy.
 An establishment awarded this green star is given space on the Guide's website for the chef to describe the restaurant's vision.
 A green star can be held concurrently with other designations awarded by Michelin – including standard Michelin stars, a Bib Gourmand, or being on the recommended list.
-As of October 2025, Michelin Green Stars were no longer listed as a searchable parameter on the Guide's website, although the award continued to be given to restaurants.
+In May 2026, Michelin announced that the Green Star would be gradually phased out by the end of 2026 and replaced by an editorial platform called Mindful Voices.